How long will Umbraco 7 be supported?

 There are still quite a few Umbraco 7 projects in production, and agencies and clients responsible for them face some decisions over the coming year about what to do with these sites.

 Whether you need to handle upgrading, migrating to a new version, start a new project in-house or with an agency, we can help guide you in the right direction.
 Sign up for a discovery call and speak directly with someone from Umbraco HQ about how to proceed.

-But what is “end of life” or EOL?
+But what is “End-of-Life” or EOL?

-I use Cloud hosting - what is the EOL on Umbraco Cloud?
+What is the EOL on Umbraco Cloud?

 If you want to create a new project on a previous major version, the major still has to be in the support phase.